TravelMapping/HighwayData/hwy_data/FRA-GES/README.md

 - `D111` and `D157` are not signed in the north of Saint-Dezier, excluded

 *FRA-54 - Meurthe-et-Moselle:*
-- `D2H`, `D2M` and `D2N` are indicated on OSM and GSV but not on GM/wikisara.
-Added though.
-- `D2L` is indicated on OSM, GM and GSV but not on wikisara.
-Added though.
-- `D6` extends into Vosges and back to Meurthe-et-Moselle.
-There are `D6` signs in Vos.
-Included.
-- `D22A` is indicated on GM, GSV and wikisara but not on OSM.
-Added though.
-- `D22E` is indicated on GM and wikisara but not on OSM or GSV.
-Not in HB.
 - `D33` and `D33A` are partially indicated on OSM and GM but there is only one `D33A` sign at the junction of both routes.
 Not in HB.
-- `D39`, `D92A`, `D93`, `D92A`, `D92B` and `D92C` are indicated on OSM and GM (western Nancy) but not on wikisara nor GSV.
-Start and end points not clear.
-Not in HB.
-If they would exist they had most likely been renamed to Mxxx.
-- `D92` is indicated on OSM and GM through western Nancy but not on wikisara nor GSV.
-End point not clear, set to western city entrance.
-- `D199` end point is wild guess, only signed at roundabout with `D400`
-- `D974B` is the old alignment - bypass opened in 2018 or 2019 - which is still indicated being `D974` on OSM, to be checked before activation
-- It seems that some route segments are dedicated as M routes (not yet considered when drafting routes!): https://routes.fandom.com/wiki/M%C3%A9tropole_du_Grand_Nancy (`M2`, `M32`, `M71`, `M83`, `M112`, `M321`,`M400`,`M570`, `M974`)

 *FRA-55 - Meuse:*
 - `D1916` is only signed `Voie Sacrée`, in HB as `fran` route `NVS`